-Creating a wiki is a strategic move toward building a better future for your organization.
+Creating a wiki is a strategic move toward building a better future for your company (organization) and team members.
 You’re laying the bricks to centralize the company information and construct a collaborative space that will grow with time.

-This collaboration enhances the productivity of your employees because they have better access to information and proper guidance to navigate the internal processes.
-However, creating your own wiki needs time and a well-established process.
+This collaboration enhances your employees’ productivity through better access to information and proper guidance to navigate the internal processes.
+However, creating your own wiki requires time and a well-established process.

 This blog covers the step-by-step process of creating a wiki with one of the best wiki software.
 Before we get on to that, we have discussed the definition of a wiki, its types, and why you should create one.